 High energy aside, the Smooth Fox Terrier is still prone to a number of hereditary and congenital conditions that can adversely affect his health – not to mention your family budget.
 Some of the conditions and illnesses Smooth Fox Terriers are prone to include eye conditions such as glaucoma; skin conditions such as atopy; joint conditions such as hip dysplasia and patellar luxation; and neurological conditions such as epilepsy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Smooth Fox Terrier inherits his mom’s bad skin or his dad’s bad eyes, you’re covered.